Quist1996/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 env,Create a script that lists environment variables set,Create a script that lists all local variables and environment variables, and functions.
-BEST="School" Create a script that creates a new local variable.
+BEST="School" Create a script that creates a new local variable. export BEST="School"Create a script that creates a new global variable.